 It is fairly common knowledge portion control can be a major challenge.
-It’s not that we don’t know what the right portions are, it’s that we have a hard time eating the right portions of day-to-day life.
+It’s not necessarily that we don’t know what the right portions are; it’s that we have a hard time eating the right portions of day-to-day life.

-Most people think the problem is simply eating too much food.
+Most people think the problem is simply overeating food.
 So, they assume the solution is to eat smaller versions of what they were previously eating.
 Then at the end of a meal, they don’t feel satisfied and pray they have enough willpower to avoid going back for seconds.

 This approach rarely works because overconsumption isn’t the problem.
 It is the result of the actual problem.
 Additionally, always feeling unsatisfied and relying solely on willpower to eat healthy portions is no way to live a healthy and happy life.
 There are better ways to eat healthy portions and still feel full and satisfied.

 Understanding the Actual Problem

 First, we need to understand the real problem and use that information to our advantage to make constructive and sustainable changes.